AlexandreLefay/arosaje-web-frontend/README.md

 - 📁 `public`: This directory contains all static files like favicon, manifest, images, etc.
 - 📁 `src`: This is the main directory that contains the project source code.
 It includes:
     - 📁 `api`: This directory contains all the requests (fetch).
     - 📁 `components`: This directory contains all the React components (business logic).
 Each component has its own directory with the following structure:
         - 📄 `{ComponentName}.jsx`: The main component file.
         - 📄 `{ComponentName}.module.scss`: The component's style file, scoped to the component.
     - 📁 `global`: This directory contains components used in multiple pages, such as headers & footers.
 Each global component has its own directory with the following structure:
         - 📄 `{ComponentName}.jsx`: The main component file.
         - 📄 `{ComponentName}.module.scss`: The component's style file, scoped to the component.
     - 📁 `pages`: This directory contains React pages.
 The business logic is in the components.
     - 📁 `routes`: This directory contains the routes (react-router).
     - 📁 `stores`: This directory contains the store keys (react-query).
     - 📁 `styles`: This directory contains global styles (variables, theme, etc.).
     - 📁 `translations`: This directory contains translations (i18n).
+    - 📁 `types`: This directory contains all types.
     - 📁 `utils`: This directory contains utilities (reusable functions, etc.).
-  - 📄 `main.jsx`: This is the main project file and the entry point of the project.
+    - 📄 `main.tsx`: This is the main project file and the entry point of the project.
 - 📄 `package.json`: This is the project configuration file.

 ## Librairies